 For example Ontario has rent controls while Alberta does not.
 Or has left it to the demand and supply forces in the housing and local rental markets.
 (Check how much it costs to live in Canada by cities!)
 A province that has rent controls such as Ontario, Landlord has to follow the set annual rent increase rate.

 Landlords can increase the rent by an amount they determine is appropriate as per the market.
-So rent increase by landlords in Alberta is essentially based on market demand and supply forces to determine the fair rent for their rental properties.
+So rent increase by percentage by landlords in Alberta is really based on market demand and supply forces to determine the fair rent for their rental properties.